yurt-page/docs/alternatives.md

 ### Turris
 [Turris](https://www.turris.com/) is an OpenWrt based router with powerful CPU that almost completely open source and can be used as a home server.
 E.g. you can install NextCloud and other programs with just a click.
-This is the closest to the Yurt idea and you can try it today.
+This is the closest to the Yurt idea, and you can try it today.

 ### prpl Foundation
-[prpl Foundation ](https://prplfoundation.org/) is an attempt to collaborate between network equipment manufactures and network providers to create an OpenWrt based platform and use it instead of unknown and unsecure routers firmware.
+[prpl Foundation ](https://prplfoundation.org/) is an attempt to collaborate between network equipment manufactures and network providers to create an OpenWrt based platform and use it instead of unknown and unsecure router's firmware.

 ### iconet Foundation
 The [iconet](https://iconet-foundation.org/) is an attempt to create a responsible social network